thecookingsenpai/Appero/README.md

 ### Installation and usage

+Download the release and double click on Appero! or:

     git clone https://github.com/thecookingsenpai/appero && cd appero
-    ./launch

-Or download the release and double click on launch.
+    ./Appero!

 At the first launch Appero might have to download and install node.js, brew and the required packages.
 This will happens only once.